 The employee stock purchase plan is designed to qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code (the "Code").
-The purpose of the employee stock purchase plan is to encourage our employees, including our named executive officers, to become our stockholders and better align their interests with those of our other stockholders.
+The purpose of the employee stock purchase plan is to encourage our employees, including our named executive officers, to become our stockholders or enhance their ownership and better align their interests with those of our other stockholders.